vonajs/vona/packages-docs/guide/techniques/logger/introduction.md

 - `makeTransportFile`: Used to construct the file transport, requiring the log file name `order`
   - Since the file name template is `${filename}-%DATE%.log`, the actual generated file name is `order-2025-11-16.log`
 - `makeTransportConsole`: Used to construct the console transport
-- `filter`: The newly created transport instances may be undefined, therefore filtering is required

 ## Obtaining Logger Client Instance